zak905/kube-ecr-secrets-operator/README.md

     operator --> |"fa:fa-rotate-right rotate every 12h"|c1
 ```

-Kubernetes Operator for managing AWS ECR (Elastic Container Registry) secrets cluster wide.
-ECR docker credentials expire every 12 hours, and need to be refreshed whenever you need to deploy.
-This operator's goal is to help manage the ECR image pull secrets by refreshing them periodically.
+kube-ecr-secrets-operator manages AWS ECR (Elastic Container Registry) secrets cluster wide.
+ECR docker credentials expire every 12 hours, and need to be refreshed periodically to avoid any workload disruption that may arise from a direct human action like a deploy or Kubernetes initiated action like a pod reschedule.
 It introduces the `AWSECRCredentials` cluster scoped object that:

 1. creates a docker credential secret in all the specified namespaces upon creation
-2. Once the secrets are created, the operator takes care of refreshing them periodically (every 12h)
+2. Once the secrets are created, the controller takes care of refreshing them periodically (every 12h)

 Here is an example of the `AWSECRCredentials` specification: